justlucdewit/justlucdewit.github.io/_posts/2022-05-31-js-function-caching.md

 });
 ```

-This solution will not always work tho, because sometimes different arguments can result into the same key, causing a key conflict, and the function will return a wrong result.
+This solution will not always work though, because sometimes different arguments can result in the same key, causing a key conflict, and the function will return a wrong result.
 For example, `f(12,34)` will result into '12,34' but `f('12,34')` will result into the same string.
 Be very cautious of this because if you get into this situation it will be **very** hard to debug.

 # Long term caching
-Another possible problem with our current `cachify` function is that it clears the entire cache as soon as you exit the webpage or refresh, this can be avoided using localstorage, which will stay forever, or at least until the user explicitly chooses to clear the local storage of the website.
+Another possible problem with our current `cachify` function is that it clears the entire cache as soon as you exit the webpage or refresh, this can be avoided using local storage, which will stay forever, or at least until the user explicitly chooses to clear the local storage of the website.

-localstorage can be read and written to by javascript, using the functions `localstorage.getItem(key)` and `localstorage.setItem(key, value)`.
+local storage can be read and written to by javascript, using the functions `localstorage.getItem(key)` and `localstorage.setItem(key, value)`.
 To implement this functionality in our cachify function, you might want to do something like this:

 ```javascript
 // Function that takes a function and returns